 Our French Language Course Program follows the Common European Framework of Reference for Languages (CEFR) and ranges from Level A1 to C2.

-- The French A2 level is broken down to A2.1 - A2.6.
-It should take 100 hours to complete A2 according to the CEFR.
+- The French A2 level is broken down into A2.1 - A2.6 according to the CEFR.

 French Course objectives for A2 are :